AdamSobieski/Argumentation/README.md

 --boundary-example-3--
 ```

-With solutions for knowledge-graph templating (see also: [Reasonable Ontology Templates (OTTR)](https://www.ottr.xyz/)), the expressiveness of knowledge-graph approaches to representing argument could equal that expressiveness of the markup approach indicated in the first example.
-That is, knowledge-graph representations of argument would be able to refer to reusable argument templates.

 ### Serialization and Deserialization

 Traditional approaches to [serialization](https://en.wikipedia.org/wiki/Serialization) have typically involved transforming object graphs to or from single formats, e.g., binary data, JSON, YAML, XML, or RDF.